-The main house computer runs the heating program and logs relevant environmental values.
-This machine is known as garedelyon on the local network, and is not available outside the house network.
-There are other systems involved, particularly: lilydale and flinders.
+(20150620:175911) The main house computer is a BeagleBone Black, and runs the heating program and logs relevant environmental values.
+This machine is known as bastille on the local network, and is not available outside the house network.

-Descriptions of the functions allocated to each of these machines is being developed in a separate page, and a literate program describing the suite of programs used is at the HouseMade page.
+Descriptions of the functions performed by this machine is being developed in a separate page, and a literate program describing the suite of programs used is at the HouseMade page.

 Login to EnergyEasy

 We now (from 1 Oct 2013) have a smart meter.
 I will not at this stage enter into the politics of this, other than to say that it was a great opportunity.
 I am trying to make the best of the limited data available, but it is not as easy as it might be.
 Hopefully there will be further displays on this page to show what I have in mind.
 In the meantime, as mentioned above, the displays shown below will not be updated until the house computer is re-instated.

 The first two plots here show watt hours generated per day by our solar panels and grid interactive inverter.
 The plot to the left shows the daily cycle for today and the last 7 days, while the second plot below shows the total daily energy every day since installation.
 Clicking each plot will show more detail.

 The daily plot is restricted to the hours of 6am to 6pm, since input is negligible outside these hours.
 You will note the stepped nature of the plot - every 30 minutes the output appears to change slope, and output appears to limited by some factor other than insolation.
 I have not been able to find any explanation for this - there is nothing in the manufacturer's manuals, nor their web pages.
 If anyone can shed any light on why this occurs, I would be pleased to hear from them.
 My best guess currently (sorry!) is that it is some battery recharge regime.